-Many people who have peripheral arterial disease (P.A.D.) don't have any signs or symptoms.
-Others may have many signs and symptoms.
+Many people who have peripheral artery disease (P.A.D.) don’t have any signs or symptoms.

 Even if you don't have signs or symptoms, ask your doctor whether you should get checked for P.A.D. if you're:

 - Aged 50 or older and have a history of smoking or diabetes